hbamov/react-form-app/README.md

-App made by me to exercise react forms and state management.
+App made by me to exercise ReactJS forms and state management.

 ## Installation